Call for Papers

 The workshop will be led by Yasmin Gunartnam who will give a talk on ‘Borders of Becoming – Researching Immigration Policing’, based on a multi-method research project, the ‘Mapping Immigration Controversy’ (MIC) project that examined the effects of UK government public immigration campaigns between 2013-15.
 Yasmin is a Reader in Sociology at Goldsmiths (University of London) where she teaches on race, feminism, disability, cultural representation and research methods.
 Yasmin’s monograph 'Researching Race and Ethnicity: methods, knowledge and power' (2003, Sage) is one of the first British books to investigate the history and development of epistemic regimes, social scientific values and methodological practices in researching race and ethnicity.
 Her monograph ‘Death and the Migrant’ (2013, Bloomsbury Academic) brings together her multi-sensory ethnographic research in migration and bodily vulnerability.
 Her latest co-authored book is ‘Go Home?
 The Politics of Immigration Controversies’ (2017, Manchester University Press), is a multi-method study of UK government immigration campaigns.
 Yasmin has edited nine collections, including a themed issue of Feminist Review on ‘Feminist Methods’ (2016) and she is a published poet.
 She is on the editorial collectives of Feminist Review and Media Diversified.

 We invite abstracts (250 words) for contributions and interventions in a variety of formats and encourage presentations of work-in-progress for this one-day workshop.
-Proposals are to be submitted to email@example.com by 1 March 2018.
-Presenters will be notified by 15 March 2018.
-For more information, please contact Dagmar Lorenz-Meyer at firstname.lastname@example.org.
+Proposals are to be submitted to firstname.lastname@example.org by 20 March 2018.
+For more information, please contact Dagmar Lorenz-Meyer at email@example.com.